 During coffee, the layman’s wife pulled me into a little knot of women and asked if we could have a ladies luncheon at her home sometime before Thursday this next week.
-I mentioned a day I preferred and the three of them immediately chimed in they also had that day available.
-I noticed John speaking with the layman at the same time, but I didn’t catch that there was a plot afoot.
+I mentioned a day I preferred, and the three of them immediately chimed in that they also had that day available.
+I noticed Dan speaking with the layman at the same time, but I didn’t catch that there was a plot afoot.

 His eyes fired cruel hatred when he replied.
 “I want to get rid of this thing as much as you want it.”

-John was not allowed to do anything for himself.
+Dan was not allowed to do anything for himself.
 They picked him up, made him leave his keys at home, carried his suitcase, and off he went.
-Sunday night when he returned, I answered the front door and saw John and his ‘escort,’ arms around each other, crying, standing like two wet noodles.
-The man pushed John through the door, closed it and left without a word to me.
+Sunday night when he returned, I answered the front door and saw Dan and his “escort,” arms around each other, crying, standing like two wet noodles.
+The man pushed Dan through the door, closed it, and left without a word to me.

-Disgusted, I perceived the ‘escort’ had been a closet homosexual and the two had ‘discovered’ each other.
+Disgusted, I perceived the “escort” had been a closet homosexual, and the two had “discovered” each other.
 But when I reached out and touched Dan’s arm, it felt like my fingers sank into warm butter.
 And the softness wasn’t just on the outside.
 He led me into the bedroom and made the most exquisite love to me.
 Then he soaked in the bathtub for three hours, singing praises to God through his tears, finally coming to bed at one in the morning.

-Then they asked the men to come up in groups of four to the wooden cross they had laid on the steps to the altar, a cross about twelve feet high with at least a four foot crossbeam.
+Then they asked the men to come up in groups of four to the wooden cross they had laid on the steps to the altar, a cross about twelve feet high with at least a four-foot crossbeam.
 They gave each man a hammer and a nail and asked them to nail their sins to the cross.
-John watched for a while and then felt someone behind him put a hand on his shoulder.
-At about the time John was thinking, “Why not?” a voice asked.
-“Why not?”
+Dan watched for a while and then felt someone behind him put a hand on his shoulder.
+At about the time Dan was thinking, “Why not?” a voice asked, “Why not?”
 Standing, he saw no one behind him.